 Chinese labor law underwent an important revision that took effect on January 1, 2017.
-The new risks imposed by these changes are substantial even though on the surface, they appear to be public shaming in nature.
+The new risks imposed by these changes to China employee benefits and companies for example are substantial.
+However, on the surface they appear to be public shaming in nature.
 Now more than ever it’s essential to the truth about employee benefits in China.

 However, they could lead to increased litigation, and if you violate them, it puts you in the PRC cross-hairs for more intense scrutiny and possible revocation of approval to do business in China.

 These new laws apply equally to Chinese and foreign (expat) workers.
 The PRC Ministry of Human Resources and Social Security (“MOHRSS”) issued these revisions under regulations titled “Measures for Evaluating Compliance and Integrity of Employers’ Labor Protection (《企业劳动保障守法诚信等级评价办法》).”

 The interesting aspect of these new rules is that they make the myths surrounding Chinese law even more treacherous if you fall into those traps.
 Let’s take a look at a few and set the record straight.